M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

 Talk about your preferred development environment.

+Which version control systems are you familiar with?

+Can you describe your workflow when you create a web page?

+If you have 5 different stylesheets, how would you best integrate them into the site?

 ## HTML =========================

 What does doctype do?